Probabilistic Computers (and Hence Quantum Computers) Are Rigorously More Powerful Than Classical Deterministic Computers, and Derandomization: is in

 This gives that for any fixed $i\in\mathbb{N}_1$,

-Now, we assume that then there must exists at least a fixed $i\in\mathbb{N}_1$ such that But by definition, $L_d^i$ is the language accepted by the probabilistic Turing machine $M_0$ running within time $n^{i+1}+(i+1)$, i.e., which is clear a contradiction.
+Now, we assume that then there must exist at least a fixed $i\in\mathbb{N}_1$ such that But by definition (Definition \ref{definition2.9}), $L_d^i$ is the language accepted by the probabilistic Turing machine $M_0$ running within time $n^{i+1}+(i+1)$, i.e., which is clearly a contradiction.
 We thus can claim that such an $i$ can not be found.
 Equivalently,